 Blackbird Pictures

-Based in Indianapolis, Indiana, Blackbird Pictures is a film production company founded in 2019 by filmmaker and composer Ashton Gleckman.
-Blackbird’s filmography includes We Shall Not Die Now, The Hills I Call Home, and the acclaimed 8-part documentary series Kennedy, produced in partnership with RadicalMedia and The History Channel, and narrated by Emmy Award-winner Peter Coyote.
-Upcoming projects include The Quiet Village, narrated by Liev Schreiber.
+Based in Indianapolis, Indiana — Blackbird Pictures is a film production company founded in 2019 by filmmaker and composer Ashton Gleckman.
+Blackbird’s filmography includes We Shall Not Die Now, The Hills I Call Home, and the acclaimed 8-part documentary series Kennedy, produced in partnership with RadicalMedia (Summer of Soul) and The History Channel (Vikings), and narrated by Emmy Award-winner Peter Coyote (E.T. the Extra-Terrestrial).
+Blackbird’s upcoming project is the documentary, The Quiet Village, narrated by Liev Schreiber (Defiance).

 The Quiet Village

-The Quiet Village tells the forgotten story of Kulmhof — the first extermination camp established by the Nazi regime.
+The Quiet Village chronicles the untold story of Kulmhof — the first extermination camp established by the Nazi regime and the birthplace of industrialized murder.
 Using gas vans, the camp operated between 1941 and 1945.
-Told through the eyes of those who built and operated the camp, the witnesses who lived in its shadow, and the six survivors who emerged to bear witness.
+Told through the eyes of those who built and operated the camp, the witnesses who lived in its shadow, and the six survivors who emerged to bear witness — The Quiet Village offers a groundbreaking exploration of the Holocaust.
 Narrated by Liev Schreiber (Defiance, Spotlight).

 Kennedy